DanielFitzsimmons/Javascript-Tubo/README.md

-**Nova Turbo JavaScript** A collection of commands and ES6-ready snippets for https://nova.app optimised **Javascript and Typescript**.
-Based on: https://github.com/extrabacon/atom-turbo-javascript
+A collection of commands and ES6-ready snippets for https://nova.app optimised **Javascript and Typescript**.
+Based on: https://github.com/extrabacon/atom-turbo-javascript Please feel free to contribute.

 ## Details